-High School Out-of-Season Physical Fitness Program Parent/Athlete Consent Form

-Student's name

-The CIAC allows a school to conduct non-mandated out-of-season conditioning programs provided students are not coerced to participate and as long as the programs do not interfere with any other educational, athletic or family commitments.

-Grade Sport

-We feel the program we are offering can be very beneficial to your child's growth and development and encourage them to participate.
+High School Out-of-Sea ason Physical Fitness Program Parer nt/Athlete Consent Fo rm Student's name Grade Sport The CIAC allows a school to conduct non-r students are not coerced to participate and a educational, athletic or family commitments as long as the program We feel the program we are offering can be very beneficial to your child's growth and development and encourage them to participate.
 However, this program is not an interscholastic athletic program, therefore, you should always make certain your child is medically able to participate in the rigors such a program demands.
 As parents you take full responsibility for the medical well-being of your child (listed above) and give them permission to participate in the High School optional out-of-season conditioning program.

-While off season conditioning is strongly encouraged it does not necessarily guarantee a spot on the roster.
+While off season conditioning is strongly erroster. ncouraged it does not necessarily guarantee a spot on the Sig gnature of Parent/Gua rdian As an athlete of High So conditioning program of my own free will a participate in a planned out-of-season ide to the following: • I will attend only at times specified by 1 my coach I will not bring equipment or use any so sessions.
+2 ept weights) during these conditioning • I will participate only under the supervi ision of a coach or cer tified adult.
+Sig gnature of Athlete